-There are a number of issues of Community College-wide importance that directly impacted the fiscal year 2019 financial situation.
-The continuous threat of possible reductions in the level of State appropriations, increased costs for employee compensation and fringe benefits, student tuition and fee increases, insurance cost increases and energy cost increases all impact the College's ability to expand programs, undertake new initiatives, and meet its core mission and ongoing operational needs.
+There are a number of issues of Community College-wide importance that directly impacted the fiscal year 2020 financial situation.
+The beginning of the still-ongoing world-wide Coronavirus pandemic has caused uncertainty in many areas of the college, especially in the area of enrollment and State appropriations.
+As of the date of publishing of these audited financial statements, the college has experienced a significant decrease (10-12%) in enrollment for the Fall 2020 and Spring 2021 semesters.
+A reduction in State appropriations for FY21 was approved by the State Legislature in the 2020 legislative session.
+In addition, increased costs for employee compensation and fringe benefits, student tuition and fee increases, insurance cost increases and energy cost increases all impact the College's ability to expand programs, undertake new initiatives, and/or meet its core mission and ongoing operational needs.

-State appropriations contributed approximately 30.55% of the College's fiscal year 2019 revenue, including appropriations for capital purposes, down from 31.76% from fiscal year 2018.
-Although State appropriations continue to decline, they are still the single largest source of operating revenue for the College.
+State appropriations contributed approximately 30.95% of the College's fiscal year 2020 revenue, including appropriations for capital purposes, up slightly from 30.55% from fiscal year 2019.
+The main reason for the college's increase in State Appropriations is that the college has not seen a decrease in enrollment over the last few years like other community colleges within the State of Mississipppi.
+Although State appropriations continue to decline for Mississippi community colleges as a whole, they are still the single largest source of operating revenue for the College.
 The level of State support is therefore one of the key factors influencing the College's financial condition.
-As of the date of this report, state support for fiscal year 2020 had not been cut, however, if revenue collections fail to meet state estimates, cuts during the remainder of fiscal year 2020 are possible.
+As of the date of this report, state support for fiscal year 2021 had not been reduced further from the original budget reductions passed by the Legislature in the 2020 session, however, if revenue collections fail to meet state estimates, cuts during the remainder of fiscal year 2021 are possible.